-Figure 6: (Left) Sivers asymmetries measured for positive pions and kaons in two Q^2 ranges at HERMES [93].
-The bottom panels show the average Q^2 values of the two ranges, which differ by a factor close to 2 in each x-bins.
-(Right) Sivers asymmetries measured for identified charged hadrons at COMPASS [91].
+Figure 6: (Left) Sivers asymmetries measured for positive pions and kaons in two $Q^2$ ranges at HERMES [88].
+The bottom panels show the average $Q^2$ values of the two ranges, which differ by a factor close to 2 in each x-bins.
+(Right) Sivers asymmetries measured for identified charged hadrons at COMPASS [86].

-Figure 7: Sivers function for u, d, and s flavors as extracted in [46].
+Figure 7: Sivers function for u, d, and s flavors as extracted in [43].

 The SSA for positive kaons is similar to that of positive pions in sign and magnitude, a result compatible with the dominance of the u-flavor in lepto-scattering over a proton target, see Fig. 2.
-However, at HERMES the signal for π^- and K^- are found to follow a different behavior, the former being large and negative, the latter being basically compatible with zero with a hint to be positive [87].
-The result would be interesting since the K^- has no valence quarks in common with the target proton and sea quark transversity is expected to be small, thus K^- brings specific sensitivity on rank-2 Collins function.
+However, at HERMES the signal for $\pi^-$ and $K^-$ are found to follow a different behavior, the former being large and negative, the latter being basically compatible with zero with a hint to be positive [83].
+The result would be interesting since the $K^-$ has no valence quarks in common with the target proton and sea quark transversity is expected to be small, thus $K^-$ brings specific sensitivity on rank-2 Collins function.
 Note that the knowledge of the Collins function has an impact on the extraction of all the chirally-odd TMD parton distributions.
-The results for K^- are still controversial, since COMPASS data [91] can not prove or disprove it, although seem to not support the HERMES hint, see Fig. 2.
+The results for $K^-$ are still controversial, since COMPASS data [86] can not prove or disprove it, although seem to not support the HERMES hint, see Fig. 2.
 The issue can be solved only by novel high-precision experiments.

 In SIDIS, substantial Sivers amplitudes $A{UT}^{\sin(\phi-\phi_S)}$ were observed in positive hadron production.
-However, the measurements of HERMES [93] and COMPASS [88] experiments on a proton target are only marginally compatible: the asymmetries measured by COMPASS are somewhat smaller, and seem to indicate a non-trivial dependence on Q^2 [77].
+However, the measurements of HERMES [88] and COMPASS [84] experiments on a proton target are only marginally compatible: the asymmetries measured by COMPASS are somewhat smaller, and seem to indicate an unexpected dependence on W, the mass of the hadronic final state.
 Measurements of Sivers amplitudes at HERMES on proton target and COMPASS on (isoscalar) deuteron target are consistent with model calculations (Fig. 5) and lattice calculations indicating opposite signs for the Sivers functions for u and d quarks.
 The Sivers effect, proposed as a possible explanation of the SSA in hadron-hadron collisions, generates SSA in SIDIS reactions for positive kaons which are found larger than for positive pions, see Fig. 6.
-The difference concentrate at low- Q^2 , a possible indication of the presence of higher-twist effects in the kaon sector [93].
-The results for negative kaons are not conclusive due to the limited statistics [91].
+The difference concentrate at low- $Q^2$ , a possible indication of the presence of highertwist effects in the kaon sector [88].
+The results for negative kaons are not conclusive due to the limited statistics [86].